 To conclude – ISO 27001 could bring in many benefits besides being just another certificate on your wall.
 In most cases, if you present those benefits in a clear way, the management will start listening to you.

-You can also check out our webinar ISO 27001 / BS 25999-2 management responsibilities: What does management need to know? (commercially sold training).
+You can also check out our free webinar ISO 27001 benefits: How to obtain management support.